PhilippSalvisberg/sqldev-update/README.md

 ## Usage

 Click the `Help` menu and select `Check for Updates…`.
-Press the `Add` button to register the update center http://update.salvis.com/ .
+Press the `Add` button to register the update center https://update.salvis.com/ .
 For this URL a redirect to https://philippsalvisberg.github.io/sqldev-update/sqldeveloper.xml is configured.
-The content is synchronized by GitHub based on the [docs/sqldeveloper.xml](docs/sqldeveloper.xml) in the master branch of this repository.
+The content is synchronized by GitHub based on the [docs/sqldeveloper.xml](docs/sqldeveloper.xml) in the main branch of this repository.

 ![Add Update Center](images/add-update-center.png)